Myriota/Flex-SDK/README.md

 > [!IMPORTANT]
 > During production builds, please validate that the `skip_gnss` option is
-> disabled (set to false), to ensure correct operation of the FlexSense device.
+> disabled (set to false), to ensure the correct operation of the FlexSense device.

 ### 2. Build
 Then to perform the build simply run the command: